 19. World Chess Hall of Fame: Tired of feeling like Old Man Winter's pawn?
 Declare a check mate with a visit to the World Chess Hall of Fame in Central West End.
 In addition to housing a collection of chess exhibitions, artifacts and memorabilia, the World Chess Hall of Fame also offers a Family Day, Toddler Tuesdays and other activities and events.

 21. Chesterfield Mall: Chesterfield Mall is the only mall in the St. Louis area to offer an American Girl Store, which in itself is a great indoor destination.
-Visit the store, then venture into the mall for a ride on the double-decker carousel, create a work of art at Play Your Art Out, play at the Toy Tyme Play & PARTaY Room or design your own dollhouse at My Room Rocks.
-Learn more about Chesterfield Mall in our St. Louis Ultimate Mall Guide.
+Visit the store, then venture into the mall for a ride on the double-decker carousel.

-22. Indoor Pools: Escape rain and snow at one of the area's many premiere indoor aquatic centers.
-Check out these best bets for indoor pools.
+22. Pools, water parks and aquatic centers: Escape rain and snow at one of the area's many premiere aquatic centers.
+Find one in our Ultimate Pool Guide.

-23. Chesterfield Sports Fusion: Work off those frost-induced frustrations with a friendly game of dodgeball at Chesterfield Sports Fusion.
+23. Indoor play: Work off those weather-induced frustrations with a friendly game of dodgeball at Chesterfield Sports Fusion.
 The facility also features rock wall climbing, laser tag, inflatables, an indoor playground and more.
-Learn more in our best bets for indoor playgrounds.
+If laser tag is more your style, plan a trip to Epic 6 Laser Tag & Sports Arena in Fenton or Kokomo Joe's in St. Peters.

 24. Foundry Art Centre in St. Charles: Need a pick-me up on a rainy day?
 Join the Foundry Art Centre in Historic St. Charles for a children's book club, sign up for a children's art class or just explore this lovely spot and watch artists in residence hard at work.

-25. Ice skating: Whether your child dreams of being a graceful ice princess or a fearsome St. Louis Blues hockey player, spending a day on the ice at an indoor rink can be great fun.
-Find one near you in our 2016-2017 Guide to Ice Skating in St. Louis.
+25. Ice skating: Whether your child dreams of being a graceful ice princess or a fearsome St. Louis Blues hockey player, spending a day on the ice at an indoor rink at the St. Peters Rec-Plex can be great fun.

 27. Old Courthouse: Spend a rainy day roaming the halls of the Old Courthouse and learn how Dred Scott sued for his freedom or how Virginia Minor fought for her right to vote.